GDSC-DJU/24SolChl_Rossetta/README.md

 ## 📌  Getting Started

-### How to access url
+### How to access URL

 📢 **There is something you need to do before accessing our website!**

-1. Run the chrome browser on the Client and enter **"[chrome://flags](chrome://flags)"** in the address bar
+1. Run the Chrome browser on the Client and enter **"[chrome://flags](chrome://flags)"** in the address bar
 2. Enter **“Insecure origins treated as secure”** in the search field at the top.
 3. **Enter the IP** to connect **(http://35.208.138.116:3000)**, enable it, and **restart the browser**.
-4. If you connect to the server address again, you can confirm that the camera and audio has permission.
+4. If you connect to the server address again, you can confirm that the camera and audio have permission.

 **Please enter the ID and password below after accessing this [Rossetta](http://35.208.138.116:3000/)**
 ```